mumtazamir/firstrepo/my_first_file.md

-This is my first text file
-we are taking git 101 session
-we are writing another sentence
+This is not my first text file we are taking git 101 session we are writing another sentence